First published 16 February 2017.

 This post is for people who don’t have a clue what coaching is, and therefore don’t even think of trying it.
-It contains a few examples of work I did recently with coaching clients, and an offer.
+It contains a few examples of work I did recently with coaching clients.

 Be more creative